Cloud VoIP Phone Service

 Maximize VoIP services with top-of-the-line IP desk phones

-To make the most out of your VoIP telephone services, RingCentral offers high-quality desktop VoIP phones that utilize standard SIP protocols and integrate seamlessly with your cloud communications solutions.
+To make the most out of your VoIP telephone services, RingCentral offers high-quality desktop VoIP phones that utilize standard Session Initiation Protocol (SIP) and integrate seamlessly with your cloud communications solutions.
 Choose from different IP phone models from trusted brands like Cisco and Polycom.
 No complicated setup, just PLUG AND RING®.

 Use analog phones to make VoIP calls

-If you want to use your existing phone to make internet calls, you can do that as well.
-You just need an Analog Telephone Adapter (ATA), which digitizes analog voice data so that it can be transmitted over the Internet.
+If you want to use your existing traditional telephone to make internet calls, you can do that as well.
+You just need an Analog Telephone Adapter (ATA), which digitizes analog voice data into data packets so that it can be transmitted over the Internet.

 No IP desk phones?
 Use your PC or MAC as a softphone